My kids are getting older and sometimes it becomes a battle to get them to complete schoolwork and chores.

 I just want cooperation.

-This is teaching discipline more than punishment.
 I want grateful attitudes.
 Dishes aren’t my favorite.
 I don’t like to fold laundry.
 But we all need to pitch in and learn how to do these chores well.
+Someday, they’ll have their own households to run and I want them to have the skills to do it well.

 Set Realistic Goals

-Often, my kids get overwhelmed with a busy schedule or too much schoolwork and I reevaluate.
+Often, my kids get overwhelmed with a busy schedule or too much schoolwork and I must reevaluate.

 I have to help my other kids decide which activities they want to focus on.
 Our budget and schedule won’t allow us to do it all!